jparng/WarGame/README.md

 # WarGame
-Game of War card game
+Game of War card game developed by a team of 3 following a software development lifecycle.

 # Scope Statement